-Preacher Graham Hess, played by Mel Gibson, has lost his faith in God after his wife dies in a brutal car accident.
-He along with his son and daughter and his brother Merrill lives in a farmhouse.
-Crop circles begin to appear in their corn fields which Graham dismisses as mischief by miscreants.
+Preacher Graham Hess loses his faith in God after his wife dies in a brutal car accident.
+He lives with his children and brother in a farmhouse.
+Crop circles start to appear in their cornfields; Graham dismisses them as mischief by miscreants.
 After hearing strange noises and watching news coverage on crop circles appearing all over the world, the family grows suspicious of alien activities.
-Now they must stick together and believe, as a family to survive the ordeal and find a way to escape.Written by
+Now they must stick together as a family and believe, to survive and escape the ordeal.Written by

 An additional deleted scene was shown during the credits when it aired on a pay channel in the USA.
 Grahm Hess tells everyone they must go into the basement.
 He then tells the story of how he accidentally dislocated Merrill's elbow when he was 1½ years old, and that Merrill never got mad at him.
 The scene ends with everyone walking down the stairs and closing the basement door.
 See more »

 54 of 109 people found this review helpful.

 Was this review helpful to you?